Get a table

 Map<String, String>

-Most embedding provider integrations accept a plain string for header authentication.
-However, some vectorize providers and models require specialized subclasses of EmbeddingHeadersProvider for header authentication.
+Most vectorize integrations accept a plain string for header authentication.
+However, some vectorize integrations and models require specialized subclasses of EmbeddingHeadersProvider for header authentication.

 HttpClientOptions

-Optional HTTP configuration overrides for this Table instance.
+Optional.
+HTTP configuration overrides for this Table object.

 DataAPISerializer